hobayoba/D2TurnSkipper/Readme.md

 3) clone this repo to C:\my_dir
 3) run D2TurnSkipper using `cmd.exe`: `python C:\my_dir\AutoTurnSkipper.py`

+# Known issues
+- from time to time it opens a settings window
+  *solution*: wait for 5 seconds then it should to close a settings windows itself, otherwise, press `Esc`

 ------
+# Thanks
-Thanks for an idea and for the source code to @isaychris
+thanks for an idea and for the source code to @isaychris
 https://github.com/isaychris/python-autoclicker